Blueaulo/HackPark-writeup-THM/README.md

 # HackPark-writeup-THM
-My writeup of the TryHackMe room "HackPark"
+My writeup of the TryHackMe room "HackPark" that you can find here: https://tryhackme.com/room/hackpark